jckuri/edge_cameras/README.md

 2. Alternatively, you can see the contents of the Unix script `inspect-edge-cameras.sh`.
 It contains 2 lines:
   - `python edge_camera.py -i ch05_20200307012540.mp4 -t "2020/03/07 01:25:40"`
   - `python edge_camera.py -i ch06_20200307012540.mp4 -t "2020/03/07 01:25:40"`

   Similarly, you can process your own video files of your own security cameras with the following command:
   `python edge_camera.py -i <VIDEO FILE> -t "<YYYY/MM/DD HH:MM:SS>"`

+  This command will produce 2 files: 1 output video file `(out_*.mp4)` and 1 log file `(*.mp4.txt)`.
+The output video file is the same video but the pixels detected as humans will be marked with red transparencies.
+So, security guards will be very aware of this parts of the video.

 ## Project's Goal